pascalhorton/surface-water-flood-impact/README.md

 * `--do-not-use-dem`: Do not use DEM data
 * `--do-not-use-simple-features`: Do not use simple features (event properties and static attributes)
 * `--simple-feature-classes SIMPLE_FEATURE_CLASSES [SIMPLE_FEATURE_CLASSES ...]`: The list of simple feature classes to use (e.g. event terrain)
-* `--simple-features SIMPLE_FEATURES [SIMPLE_FEATURES ...]`: The list of specific simple features to use (e.g. event:i_max_q).
+* `--replace-simple-features SIMPLE_FEATURES [SIMPLE_FEATURES ...]`: The list of specific simple features to use (e.g. event:i_max_q).
 If not specified, the default class features will be used.
 If specified, the default class features will be overridden for this class only (e.g. event).
 * `--precip-window-size PRECIP_WINDOW_SIZE`: The precipitation window size [km]
 * `--precip-resolution PRECIP_RESOLUTION`: The precipitation resolution [km]
 * `--precip-time-step PRECIP_TIME_STEP`: The precipitation time step [h]